DARLING: Detection Augmented Reinforcement Learning with Non-Stationary Guarantees: Problem Formulation

 where the initial state $s_1^t$ for each episode is selected by an oblivious adversary \citep{cheung2020reinforce_sliding_window_tabular_modelbased,mao2022restartqucb}.
 Thereupon, the goal of the agent is to minimize the dynamic regret with respect to the time-dependent policy $\pi$.

-\textbf{Non-Stationarity Measure} In the PS setting, non-stationarity is naturally measured \emph{per episode} rather than \emph{per step}.
-We assume that the MDP undergoes abrupt changes at unknown episode-level change-points, with a total of $N_T$ changes over $T$ episodes.
-Formally, let
+\textbf{Non-Stationarity Measure} In stationary MDPs, $r^{t}_{h}$ and $P^{t}_{h}$ remain the same with respect to episodes, i.e., with respect to $t$.
+In the PS setting, the MDP undergoes abrupt changes at $N_{T}$ unknown episodes, termed as change-points.
+Specifically, let